UBC-Stat-ML/zip_depot/README.md

 # Solution

-The script in `main.sh` implements a workaround.
+The scripts in `bin` implements a workaround.
 To use it:

-- Remove any manually specified `$JULIA_DEPOT_PATH` (this script will generate one automatically instead)
+- Remove from .bashrc and your session any manually specified `$JULIA_DEPOT_PATH` (this script will generate one automatically instead)

 - Add to you `.bashrc`:

 ```
-source /path/to/main.sh
+export PATH="$PATH:/path/to/zip_depot/bin"
 load_depot
 ```